echogarden-project/echogarden/docs/Tasklist.md

 * Validate timelines to ensure timestamps are always increasing, no -1 timestamps or timestamps over the time of the audio, no sentences without words, etc. and correct if needed
 * See if it's possible to detect and include Emoji characters in timelines.
 * Add support for phrases in timelines
-* Time/pitch shifting for recognition and alignment results
 * Accept voice list caching options in `SynthesisOptions`

 ### Package manager